Choosing a Psychotherapist

 Finding a Therapist

-You can consult the directory in your insurance plan, an online directory of licensed professionals from the appropriate state board or referral programs from national associations representing each profession (e.g. American Psychological Association).
-In addition, SIDRAN has a referral service on trauma-specific services.
+- You can consult the directory in your insurance plan, an online directory of licensed professionals from the appropriate state board or referral programs from national associations representing each profession (e.g. American Psychological Association).
+In addition, ISTSS and SIDRAN have referral services on trauma-specific services.
 The Association for Behavioral and Cognitive Therapies also has a therapist referral system with the capacity to search for specialists in trauma treatment.

 Assessing a Therapist's Qualifications

 Anyone can call him or herself a therapist or psychotherapist, so it is important to assess that person's qualifications.
 I suggest looking for professionals who have an academic or professional degree in a helping profession (such as Ph.D., M.D, L.P.C., Psy.D. or L.C.S.W.) and state licensure; or, in the case of psychiatry, board certification.
 Licensure and academic training assure that the person meets minimum standards for the field and is functioning in the field in which they were trained.
 Licensure or board certification typically means that the person has passed tests on local mental health law and ethics of the profession and has documented that they received training from a reputable training program.
 You can typically check a therapist's license status by contacting the appropriate state board (e.g. Oklahoma social workers).

 These standards are only the first step in proficient practice, however.
 A good psychotherapist must be able to apply knowledge to an individual situation, display compassion and communicate well.